Vishalpatle913/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-# 🚀 Responsive Landing Page - Amazon Clone
+# 🚀  Landing Page - Amazon Clone

 ## 📌 Task-01 (Prodigy Infotech Internship)

 This project is created as a part of *Prodigy Infotech Internship* (Task-01).
-The task was to build a *Responsive Landing Page* with an *interactive navigation menu* that changes color or style when hovering over a menu item.
+The task was to build a *Responsive Landing Page* with an *interactive navigation menu* that changes  style when hovering over a menu item.

 ---